Pseudo-K\"ahler structure on the $\mathrm{SL}(3,\mathbb{R})$-Hitchin component and Goldman symplectic form: Introduction

+The tensors $\ome$ and $\g$ will be explicit and defined on the whole $\hitc$ but, because we cannot exclude that $\ome$ might be degenerate outside the Fuchsian locus, the triple $(\ome,\g,\i)$ defines a-priori a pseudo-K\"ahler structure only on a neighborhood of it.
+We will also give an interpretation of our pseudo-K\"ahler structure in terms of hyperbolic affine spheres. \\

+The above theorem is inspired by a similar result obtained in the case of maximal globally hyperbolic anti-de Sitter three-manifolds (\cite{mazzoli2021parahyperkahler}), where the authors developed part of the techniques the we used in our work (see Section \ref{sec:1.6}). \\

-of $\defg$ in terms of the holomorphic vector bundle of cubic differentials over Teichm\"uller space.
-The natural circle action $e^{i\theta}\cdot([J],q):=([J],e^{-i\theta}q)$ given by rotation of the fibres on $\cubicg$, can be induced on $\defg$ using the map $\Phi$, hence on Hit$_3(\Sg)$ using the map $\mathfrak{hol}$.
-Moreover, for any $\theta\in\R$, let $\Psi_\theta:\hitc\to\hitc$ be the corresponding self-diffeomorphism.
-We prove the following result: \begin{manualtheorem}C Let $\rho$ be a fixed area form on $\Sg$, then the circle action on $\hitc$ is Hamiltonian with respect to $\ome$ and it satisfies: The Hamiltonian function is given by: where $f:[0,+\infty)\to(-\infty,0]$ is the smooth function defined by (\ref{definitionf}) and $g_J(\cdot,\cdot):=\rho(\cdot,J\cdot)$ is a Riemannian metric on the surface. \end{manualtheorem}\begin{remark} In the theorem above, we improperly used the notion of "Hamiltonian action" since we know that the symplectic form $\ome$ is non-degenerate only on a neighborhood of the Fuchsian locus in $\hitc$.
-Nevertheless, the relation (\ref{isometriaazionecircolare}) and the moment map equation defined by $H(J,q)$ continue to hold on the whole Hitchin component. \end{remark}
+The identification between $\mathcal{B}(S)$ and the holomorphic vector bundle of cubic differentials over Teichm\"uller space induces a natural circle action on $\defg$ that corresponds to the rotation along the fibres on $\cubicg$, i.e. $e^{i\theta}\cdot([J],q):=([J],e^{-i\theta}q)$.
+The pseudo-K\"ahler structure we found in Theorem \ref{thmA} behaves well with respect to this circle action:

+\begin{manualtheorem}C Let $\rho$ be a fixed area form on $\Sg$, then the circle action on $\hitc$ is Hamiltonian with respect to $\ome$ and it satisfies: The Hamiltonian function is given by: where $f:[0,+\infty)\to(-\infty,0]$ is the smooth function defined by (\ref{definitionf}) and $g_J(\cdot,\cdot):=\rho(\cdot,J\cdot)$ is a Riemannian metric on the surface. \end{manualtheorem} In the theorem above, we improperly used the notion of "Hamiltonian action" since we know that the symplectic form $\ome$ is non-degenerate only on a neighborhood of the Fuchsian locus in $\hitc$.
+Nevertheless, the relation (\ref{isometriaazionecircolare}) and the moment map equation defined by $H(J,q)$ continue to hold on the whole Hitchin component.\\

+By work of Goldman, the Hitchin component $\Hit_3(\Sigma)$ has a natural symplectic form $\ome_G$.
+One of the main open question about the geometry of $\Hit_3(\Sigma)$ is whether the complex structure $\i$ that the Hitchin component inherits from the Labourie-Loftin parameterization is compatible with Goldman symplectic form and the pair $(\ome_G, \i)$ gives rise to a K\"ahler structure on the Hitchin component.
+By comparing our symplectic form $\ome$ with $\ome_G$, we give a negative answer to the above question:

+\begin{manualtheorem}D The symplectic forms $\ome$ and $\ome_G$ coincide on the Fuchsian locus along all directions, tangent and transverse to the Fuchsian locus.
+In particular, even if the complex structure $\i$ were compatible with $\ome_G$, the metric $\ome_G(\i\cdot, \cdot)$ would be indefinite with signature $(6g-6,10g-10)$, thus the pair $(\ome_G, \i)$ cannot define a K\"ahler structure on the Hitchin component. \end{manualtheorem}